 6. Your own savings

-If you believe in your business plan then this is a good place to look.
-Keep loans down by putting up as much of your own personal savings as you feel comfortable with.
+If you believe in your business plan, then this is a good place to start.
+Keep loans down by using as much of your own personal savings as you feel comfortable with.
 Some lenders, particularly angel investors and venture capitalists, will regard this highly and be more likely to invest in your business if you have this kind of personal stake in its success.